xlwings/xlwings/docs/reader.rst

 Named Ranges
 ------------

-Named ranges are supported like so:
+Named ranges can be accessed like so:

 .. code-block:: python